Social event, Workshop

 January 13, 2023 - April 14, 2023

 Starting Friday, January 13th and every other Friday thereafter, CRBLM will be hosting student writing sessions: A chance to concentrate, create and collaborate with peers from CRBLM member institutions.
-From 10am to noon at SCSD (2001 McGill-College, room 831).
-Coffee and light snacks will be provided.
+From 10am to noon at two locations!
+Montreal (McGill, SCSD, 2001 McGill-College, room 831) and Ste Foy (Université Laval, Cervo research center, room F2432).
+Coffee and snacks will be provided.
 Registration is appreciated, but drop-ins are also welcome.
 Read More

 Conference